-If you look up at the sky often enough in and around the cities that United serves, you're likely to spot them: graceful bodies with wings extended, soaring as silhouettes against the clouds.
+If you look up at the sky often enough in and around the cities that United® serves, you're likely to spot them: graceful bodies with wings extended, soaring as silhouettes against the clouds.

 In this case, those safer habitats are golf courses — located as far as 75 to 100 miles from EWR — that Audubon International has certified within their Audubon Cooperative Sanctuary Program.
-Going forward, the program will also assist the Port Authority to establish raptor relocation at other airports in the area.
+Going forward, the program will also help the Port Authority establish raptor relocation at other airports in the area.

 So far, 77 birds have been moved to safer homes as a result of the program.
 This includes several American kestrels — a threatened species in New Jersey.
 While it's hard to track how the birds are doing, each one wears a lightweight aluminum band for identification.

 "We occasionally get sightings of our birds and all indications are that the birds are doing well," Kolodzinski said.

 If you can't get to Mars, what's the next best thing?
 Apparently Iceland.
 A team of renowned explorers and researchers recently journeyed to Iceland to test a Mars analog suit in a Martian-like environment.

 The United sponsored expedition, led by The Explorers Club — an internationally recognized organization that promotes the scientific exploration of land, sea, air and space — and in partnership with Iceland Space Agency, involved the team venturing inside the Grímsvötn volcano and across the Vatnajökull ice cap.
 The group traveled to the remote location and lived for six days in the Grímsvötn Mountain Huts and endured harsh weather conditions and unstable terrain.

 Helga Kristin Torfadöttir, Geologist and glacier guide, using the LiDAR system to map the ground and test the suit's capabilities on the glacier.